marwahsparsh24/Air-Quality/README.md

 #### 1. Search Space

-   Random Forest: Parameters like n_estimators, max_depth, and min_samples_split are tuned.
+   **Random Forest**: Parameters like n_estimators, max_depth, and min_samples_split are tuned.

-   XGBoost: Parameters such as learning_rate, max_depth, n_estimators, and subsample are explored.
+   **XGBoost**: Parameters such as learning_rate, max_depth, n_estimators, and subsample are explored.

-   Prophet: Parameters like growth, changepoint_prior_scale, and seasonality_prior_scale are adjusted.
+   **Prophet**: Parameters like growth, changepoint_prior_scale, and seasonality_prior_scale are adjusted.

 #### 2. Tuning Process

-   Random Forest & XGBoost: GridSearchCV is used to perform exhaustive search with cross-validation to find the best hyperparameters.
+   **Random Forest & XGBoost**: GridSearchCV is used to perform exhaustive search with cross-validation to find the best hyperparameters.

-   Prophet: Hyperparameters are manually selected without automated tuning.
+   **Prophet**: Hyperparameters are manually selected without automated tuning.

 ##  Experiment Tracking and Results

+**Experiment Tracking with MLflow**:
-Experiment Tracking with MLflow: Utilized MLflow to log experiments, track model performance, and manage hyperparameters for various models (Prophet, Random Forest, XGBoost).
+Utilized MLflow to log experiments, track model performance, and manage hyperparameters for various models (Prophet, Random Forest, XGBoost).

+**Logging Key Metrics**:
-Logging Key Metrics: Hyperparameters, model metrics (RMSE, MAE, R2, MBE), and model versions were tracked for each run.
+Hyperparameters, model metrics (RMSE, MAE, R2, MBE), and model versions were tracked for each run.

+**Model Comparison**:
-Model Comparison: Visualizations and metrics from different models were compared to identify the best-performing one based on RMSE and bias.
+Visualizations and metrics from different models were compared to identify the best-performing one based on RMSE and bias.

+**Model Selection**:
-Model Selection: The final model was selected based on the lowest RMSE and bias scores, ensuring optimal performance.
+The final model was selected based on the lowest RMSE and bias scores, ensuring optimal performance.

+**Model Registration**:
-Model Registration: The best model was registered in MLflow’s model registry for version control and easy access.
+The best model was registered in MLflow’s model registry for version control and easy access.

+**Rollback Mechanism**:
-Rollback Mechanism: The system checks the existing models in the registry to ensure that new models have a lower RMSE before being registered, allowing for rollback if necessary
+The system checks the existing models in the registry to ensure that new models have a lower RMSE before being registered, allowing for rollback if necessary

 ## Model Sensitivity analysis

 SHAP was utilized to interpret and explain the feature importance in predicting PM2.5 levels.
 By analyzing SHAP values, you can understand which features are driving the model’s predictions, how they interact, and how they influence the PM2.5 forecast.
 This helps ensure model transparency, improves trust, and provides actionable insights into air quality prediction

 Hyperparameter Sensitivity analysis was conducted in XGBoost(params - n_estimators, learning_rate, max_depth) and Random Forest (n_estimators),Iterated over a range of values for each hyperparameter, training and evaluating the model on each setting,Calculated RMSE for each hyperparameter configuration to assess model performance, logged and saved hyperparameter settings using MLFlow,Generated a visualization showing the relationship between hyperparameter values and RMSE.

 ## Model Bias Detection (using Slicing Techniques)

-Perform Slicing:
+**Perform Slicing**:
 The dataset is segmented into subgroups based on slicing features like hour, day_of_week, month, and season.
 These slices allow for evaluating model performance across different data subgroups.

-Track Metrics Across Slices:
+**Track Metrics Across Slices**:
 Key metrics such as MAE, RMSE, R², and MBE are computed for each slice of data.
 These metrics are tracked and logged in MLflow to monitor performance disparities across subgroups.

-Bias Mitigation:
+**Bias Mitigation**:
 Significant deviations from average metrics flag biased slices for further review.

-Document Bias Mitigation:
+**Document Bias Mitigation**:
 Bias detection results, including biased slices and their metrics, are logged into MLflow for transparency.
 Visualizations are also generated to document disparities and facilitate further analysis.

 ## CI/CD Pipeline Automation for Model Development

 Github Actions is configured using .github/workflows/docker_run_CI_CD.yml which does the following

-CI/CD Setup for Model Training:
+**CI/CD Setup for Model Training**:
 The pipeline is triggered on push or pull_request events to the main branch.
 It checks out the repository code, sets up Docker, builds the image, and runs model training scripts (Prophet, RandomForest, XGBoost) within the container.

-Automated Model Validation:
+**Automated Model Validation**:
 The pipeline automatically runs validation scripts (Validation/Prophet.py, Validation/RandomForest.py, Validation/XGBoost.py) after training.
 It sends email notifications about validation success or failure and prevents further steps if validation fails.

-Automated Model Bias Detection:
+**Automated Model Bias Detection**:
 The pipeline runs a bias detection script (ModelBias/Model_bias.py) after model training.
 It sends an email notification on bias detection success or failure, allowing for alerts if any bias is detected across data slices.

-Model Deployment or Registry Push: when bestmodel.py is executed, from the set of experiments, it identifies the model with the lowest RMSE and evaluate it for bias metrics.
+**Model Deployment or Registry Push**: when bestmodel.py is executed, from the set of experiments, it identifies the model with the lowest RMSE and evaluate it for bias metrics.
 It uses a weighted combination of RMSE and bias metrics to determine the best model which is pushed to the Model Registry.

-Notifications and Alerts:
+**Notifications and Alerts**:
 Email notifications are sent for training completion, success or failure of individual scripts, and overall pipeline status.
 This ensures visibility into pipeline progress and any issues that arise.

-Rollback Mechanism:
+**Rollback Mechanism**:
 The bestmodel.py takes care of rollback mechanism as follows.
 The registry is checked for any existing model and  its RMSE compared with the new model.
 Skip registration if the existing model has a better or equal RMSE.
 Register the new model if it's an improvement